guildai/guild.ai/pages/docs/guides/create-object-detector.md

 Stop the transfer learn operation using one of these two methods:

-- In the first command console where the `transfer-learn` operation is running, press `Ctrl-C`
+- In the command console where the `transfer-learn` operation is running, press `Ctrl-C`

+or

-- Or, in the second command console, use the [stop](cmd:runs-stop)
+- In a second command console, use the [stop](cmd:runs-stop)
   command:

 ``` command